AYCEdemo/emptyx16/src/emptyx16.md

 8bpp    aaaaaaaa bbbbbbbb cccccccc dddddddd eeeeeeee ffffffff gggggggg hhhhhhhh Depth
 ```
-For each line, the color ID for each pixel A to H from left to right are packed
+For each bar, the color ID for each pixel A to H from left to right are packed
 together from left to right.
 The bit length of each color ID depends on the
 color depth setting.
-Making each line occupy 1, 2, 4 or 8 bytes total.
+Making each bar occupy 1, 2, 4 or 8 bytes total.
 A color
 ID of 0 always mean transparent except in a certain 1bpp tile mode.

 To make up tiles which can be up to 16x16 pixels in size for Layers, and up to
-64x64 for OBJs, each lines are combined as follows.
-With X being a tile width
+64x64 for OBJs, each bars are combined as follows.
+With X being a tile width in
-in pixels divided by 8 and Y being a tile height in pixels.
+pixels divided by 8 and Y being a tile height in pixels.
 For example, a tile
 size of 32x16 pixels has X=4 and Y=16.
 ```
 Vertical Rows       Left-most    ...
-Right-most Upper Row   in lines    0,      1,      2, ...,  X-1
+Right-most Upper Row   in bars    0,      1,      2, ...,  X-1
-2nd Row     in lines    X,    X+1,    X+2, ..., 2X-1
+2nd Row     in bars    X,    X+1,    X+2, ..., 2X-1
 ...
-Yth Row     in lines XY-X, XY-X+1, XY-X+2, ..., XY-1
+Yth Row     in bars XY-X, XY-X+1, XY-X+2, ..., XY-1
 ```

 ### Bitmap Data